Centroida/SwiftImageCarousel/README.md

 ```
 ### Providing the images as URLs and instantiating a VC with carousel that takes over the screen

-Make sure you do this in viewDidAppear(),because it will not work in viewDidLoad().
+Make sure you do this in viewDidAppear(), because it will not work in viewDidLoad().

 ```swift
 import UIKit